zowe/zowe-cli-version-controller/docs/JenkinsPipeline.md

 #### lts-stable

 The `lts-stable` branch is where **only** bug fixes are allowed.
-This provides users with a no-changing version that guarantees that no new features are applied but only patches.
-For example, the version could `3.5.1`  which corresponds to the NPM tag `lts-stable-v3.5` and should only increment the `patch` level.
+This provides users with a non-changing version that guarantees that no new features are applied but only patches.
+For example, the version `3.5.1` corresponds to the NPM tag `lts-stable-v3.5` and should only increment the `patch` level.

 Similar to `lts-incremental`, the build is triggered any time changes are merged into the branch.
 This branch also enforces approved PRs as the only way to make changes.
-When a PR is opened, the major and minot versions of the package are compared against `<major>` and `<minor>` in the most recent `@lts-stable-v<major>.<minor>` NPM tag and fail the PR if the major or minor versions have changed.
-This will ensure that the major nor minor version never increase, thus ensuring no features are introduced into the branch.
+When a PR is opened, the major and minor versions of the package are compared against `<major>` and `<minor>` in the most recent `@lts-stable-v<major>.<minor>` NPM tag and fail the PR if the major or minor versions have changed.
+This will ensure that the major or minor version never increase, thus ensuring no features are introduced into the branch.

 Since this branch only accepts bug fixes (or patch increments), PRs will also fail if the patch version is changed manually.
 The version will automatically bump after a successful build.